panva/jose/README.md

 #### How is it different from [`node-jose`](https://github.com/cisco/node-jose)?

-`node-jose` is also built to work in any javascript runtime, to be able to do that it packs a lot of polyfills and javascript implementation code in the form of [`node-forge`](https://github.com/digitalbazaar/forge), this significantly increases the footprint of the modules with dependencies that either aren't ever used or have native implementation available in the runtime already, those are often times faster and more reliable.
+`node-jose` is built to work in any javascript runtime, to be able to do that it packs a lot of polyfills and javascript implementation code in the form of [`node-forge`](https://github.com/digitalbazaar/forge), this significantly increases the footprint of the modules with dependencies that either aren't ever used or have native implementation available in the runtime already, those are often times faster and more reliable.

-- it has smaller module footprints as it does not bundle unnecessary polyfills
+- it has smaller module footprint as it does not bundle unnecessary polyfills
 - it does not bundle [`node-forge`](https://github.com/digitalbazaar/forge) fallbacks when crypto runtime is unavailable
 - supports secp256k1, Ed25519, Ed448, X25519, and X448